-Did you ever ask yourself why it is that an agency search has led you to excited appreciation of the new shop on day one, then on every succeeding day the blush fades a little from the rose?
-After awhile, the rose looks so shriveled and drawn that the only option is to throw it away.
+Did you ever ask yourself why it is that an agency search has led you to the exciting appreciation of the new shop on day one, then on every succeeding day the blush fades a little from the rose?
+After a while, the rose looks so shriveled and drawn that the only option is to throw it away.

 Try Again — Differently

 There is another, better way: Fix your brand.
 Take market share responsibility.
 It is absolutely the problem.

 Then find a top-shelf advertising agency to communicate the meaningful and important message with clarity and purpose.
 It sounds simple enough